 - Work-based learning opportunities

-Interested candidates would participate at one of the following locations:
+Candidates interested in CCBC LEAP would participate at one of the following locations:

 - CCBC Randallstown Extension Center (with the Liberty American Job Center)

 800 Rolling Road

 Baltimore, Maryland 21222

 This is a free program for those who qualify.
 Learn more about the CCBC LEAP program by calling the LEAP information line at 443-840-4292 or emailing firstname.lastname@example.org.

 Read the latest edition of our monthly "Youth Connection" e-newsletter and subscribe to the mailing list to receive future editions and information about helpful resources for youth.